Buechele, No. 22 SMU bounce back in 51-37 victory over Navy

-DALLAS (AP) — Shane Buechele threw three touchdown passes, Ulysses Bentley IV ran for two scores and No. 22 SMU rebounded from its first loss with a 51-37 victory over Navy on Saturday night.
+Buechele threw three touchdown passes, Ulysses Bentley IV and Tyler Lavine ran for two scores apiece and No. 22 SMU rebounded from its first loss with a 51-37 victory over Navy on Saturday night.

 The Mustangs (6-1, 3-1 American Athletic) scored 30 consecutive points from late in the second quarter to early in the fourth, a run that started with 10 points in the final 7 seconds of the first half.

+“I didn’t see any one-handed catches or any miraculous tackles or any of that,” SMU coach Sonny Dykes said.
+“I just saw 11 guys doing their job and playing hard and doing what they’re supposed to do.
+When we do that, this is a good football team.”

-After the first of Buechele’s two scoring tosses to Rashee Rice, Nelson Smith fumbled and SMU’s Gary Wiley won the scramble for the loose ball at the Navy 18 with a second remaining.
+After the first of Buechele’s two scoring tosses to Rashee Rice with 7 seconds to go before halftime, Nelson Smith fumbled a handoff and SMU’s Gary Wiley won the scramble for the loose ball at the Navy 18 with a second remaining.
 Chris Naggar’s 34-yard field goal made it 31-17.

+“Bad decision on my part,” Navy coach Ken Niumatalolo said.
+“I shouldn’t have put them in that situation, just hand them the ball.
+(We should have) just taken a knee.”

 The Mustangs should have been pinned inside their 5 for their first possession of the second half, but Navy’s Devin Mathews stepped on the goal line while batting a bouncing punt back toward the field.
 SMU took over at the 20, and Buechele later connected with Austin Upshaw for a 42-yard TD.

-A week after finishing with a passer efficiency rating below 100 for the first time in two seasons at SMU, Buechele was at 207.5 after completing 23 of 28 passes for 300 yards with no interceptions.
+A week after finishing with a passer efficiency rating below 100 for the first time in two seasons at SMU, Buechele was at 207.5 after the graduate transfer from Texas completed 23 of 28 passes for 300 yards with no interceptions.

+“This is one of those games that really helps when you have an experienced quarterback because Navy’s going to show you so many different looks defensively,” Dykes said.
+“We gave him a lot when it came to checking to runs and checking in and out of certain things versus certain looks.
+I thought he executed pretty flawlessly.”

 Smith had 55 yards rushing and a touchdown by early in the second quarter but finished with 54 for the Midshipmen (3-4, 3-2) as SMU controlled the triple-option attack in the second half a week after giving up 313 yards rushing in a 42-13 loss to No. 7 Cincinnati.